The page has been translated by Gen AI.

 Access Control

-If you set bucket access control to enabled, only resources that are allowed access can access the bucket.
-You can set it to allow access by entering a public IP or for resources created in the Samsung Cloud Platform Console.
+If you set bucket access control to enabled, only resources that are permitted can access the bucket.
+You can enter a public IP or configure settings to allow access to resources created in the Samsung Cloud Platform Console.

-You can set bucket access control to enabled.
+You can set the bucket’s access control to enabled.

-Object Storage Follow the steps below to set up access control.
+Object Storage Follow the steps below to configure access control settings.

-1. All Services > Storage > Object Storage Click the menu.
-Go to the Service Home page.
+1. Click the All Services > Storage > Object Storage menu.
+Navigate to the Service Home page.

-3. Click the resource (bucket) to set access control on the Object Storage List page.
-It navigates to the Object Storage Details page.
+3. Object Storage List page, click the resource (bucket) to set access control.
+You will be taken to the Object Storage Details page.

-4. Verify that Access Control is Unused on the Object Storage Details page.
+4. Verify on the Object Storage Details page whether access control is unused.

-6. After checking Access Control Use, click the Confirm button.
-On the Object Storage Details page, Access Control will be changed to Use.
+6. After checking Use for access control, click the Confirm button.
+In the Object Storage Details page, access control will be set to Use.

-If you change the access control to use, you can set the access control for Public UP, service resources, and Cloud Functions services.
+If you change the access control to Enabled, you can configure the access control for Public UP, service resources, and Cloud Functions services.

-1. Public IP, Register service resources to allow access, or set whether to use access control for the Cloud Functions service.
+1. Register service resources to grant access using a Public IP, or configure whether to enable access control for the Cloud Functions service.

 CategoryDetailed description